-A quality vinyl pool liner will last a long time, but even the most robust liner need to be replaced eventually.
+A quality vinyl pool liner will last a long time, but even the most robust liner needs to be replaced eventually.
 If you’ve had your inground pool a few years, it may be time for a new liner.
 Here’s what you need to know.

 New Liner, New Look

 A new pool liner is a significant investment, yet it’s also an opportunity to give your pool a facelift.
-Nowadays, there are many pattern options available that can create a range a different moods and themes for your summer oasis.
+Nowadays, there are many pattern options available that can create a range of different moods and themes for your summer oasis.

 You can choose a complex mosaic pattern or a more simple, understated design.
 You can opt for a tile border at the top edge of the pool (anywhere from 7-14 inches), or a solid color without tile for a more traditional look.